brucepro/Memoir/README.md

 ## Key Features

 - **Short-Term Memory:** Stores recent conversations for enhanced contextual awareness.
 - **Long-Term Memory:** Utilizes a vector database for creating and recalling durable memories.
+(You can manage and edit entries on the qdrant dashboard: http://localhost:6333/dashboard )
 - **Emotion Tracking:** Monitors and adjusts the AI's emotional responses over time.
 - **Command Handling:** A modular system for executing custom commands within the AI environment.
 - **Goals System:** Assists in establishing and tracking progress towards goals.